 - This soup is really quick to make as long as you use pre-cooked beetroot.
 Try adding some white beans to the soup if you’re looking to make it into a complete meal.

-If you liked this recipe let me know in the comments below, and don’t forget to follow me on Instagram @loveveganliving
+If you liked this recipe let me know in the comments below, and I’d love to see you over on Instagram! @loveveganliving